GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 ## Step 13:  Creating the horizontal movement p1

 The Horizontal movement state machine is going to be very similar to the Vertical movement state machine.
-That's why we're going to copy the Vertical movement state machine and then edit the copy
+That's why we're going to copy the Vertical movement state machine and then edit the copied version.

 **1.** Press the state machine logo in the Bin at the bottom right of the screen

 ![](131.gif)

-**2.** Click the copy icon for the *Vertical movement* state machine
+**2.** Hover with your mouse over the *Vertical movement* state machine and click the copy icon

 ![](132.gif)